industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 This document describes how to collect diagnostic information from the **WinCC Unified Runtime for Industrial Edge** app.

-Logs and traces are recorded from the application activity on the Industrial Edge Device and can be configured from **Configuration > Logs and Traces**.
+Logs and traces record the application activity on the Industrial Edge Device and can be configured from **Configuration > Logs and Traces**..

 The **Logs and Traces** settings include the following components: